 Though this spinal condition is often unpreventable, avoiding the following risk factors can decrease a patient’s likelihood of developing a torn disc:

-- High-impact exercises
+- High-impact sports and exercise

 Patients who are concerned about developing a torn disc should discuss other preventable measures with their primary care physician or neck and back specialist.